Shalrie Joseph At a Glance:

 Joseph, 44, entered the coaching ranks following an elite playing career that saw him record the second-most minutes and games played in Revolution club history.
 Selected 14th overall by the Revolution in the 2002 MLS SuperDraft, Joseph played for the club from 2003-2012, returning in 2014, and set longstanding records for games played and games started that remained intact for nearly a decade until Andrew Farrell surpassed those marks in 2021.

 A general in central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
 In addition to his eight consecutive MLS All-Star selections (2004-11) and four MLS Best XI nods (2005, 2007, 2008, 2009) , both club highs, Joseph was recognized as a 2009 MLS MVP finalist.
-For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first quarter century of the founding MLS team’s history, as determined by a fan vote.
+For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first 25 years of the founding MLS team’s history, as determined by a fan vote.

 Originally drafted by the Revolution in the second round (14th overall) of the 2002 MLS SuperDraft, Joseph pursued playing opportunities with teams in Italy and Germany before returning to the United States, where he played for the New York Freedoms of the D3 Pro-League during the 2002 season.
 Scored seven goals and added one assist with the Freedoms.